Robust and scalable nonlinear solvers for finite element discretizations of biological transportation networks: Introduction

-Various methods based on finite elements have been considered in the literature for the solution of the vectorial model, using Crank--Nicolson \cite{marko_albi}, semi-implicit first-order schemes \cite{marko_perthame,marko_perthame_schlo}, and, more recently, sophisticated energy dissipation preserving schemes \cite{hong2021energy,yang2024discontinuous}.
-Recent works \cite{astuto2023finite, astuto2023asymmetry} have proposed semi-implicit solvers for the numerical solution of the differential-algebraic system of equations arising from similar constrained gradient-flow dynamics as \cref{eq:flow}.
-Finite difference approximations in space with semi-implicit time discretizations using a symmetric alternating direction scheme have been proposed in \cite{astuto2023asymmetry}, while a finite element discretization coupled with a semi-implicit backward Euler scheme has been proposed in \cite{astuto2023finite}.
-Both works highlight the ill-conditioning of the problem when $\gamma < 1$ and $r \to 0$.
-For such values of $\gamma$, the energy functional is not convex, and numerical errors, amplified by the ill-conditioning of the Poisson problem as $r \to 0$, accumulate over time and result in the appearance of spurious secondary branches in the final network structure.
-Also, the numerical results using a continuous bi-linear finite element-based discretization for the conductivity matrix exhibit oscillatory behavior of the energy as the steady state is approached \cite{astuto2023finite}.
+Various finite element–based methods have been proposed in the literature for the numerical solution of the vectorial model \cite{marko_perthame_2}, including Crank--Nicolson schemes \cite{marko_albi}, semi-implicit first-order time discretizations \cite{marko_perthame,marko_perthame_schlo}, and, more recently, energy-dissipation–preserving methods \cite{hong2021energy,yang2024discontinuous}.
+Semi-implicit solvers for the differential-algebraic system arising from the constrained gradient-flow dynamics \eqref{eq:flow}, incorporating an additional diffusion term for the conductivity matrix, have been recently proposed in \cite{astuto2023finite, astuto2023asymmetry}.
+In particular, finite difference discretizations in space combined with semi-implicit time-stepping based on a symmetric alternating direction scheme are proposed in \cite{astuto2023asymmetry}, while a finite element discretization coupled with a semi-implicit backward Euler scheme is considered in \cite{astuto2023finite}.
+Both studies report severe ill-conditioning for \(\gamma < 1\) as \(r \to 0\).
+In this regime, the energy functional is nonconvex, and numerical errors—further amplified by the ill-conditioning of the Poisson problem as \(r \to 0\)—accumulate over time, leading to the appearance of spurious secondary branches in the computed network structures.
+Moreover, numerical results obtained with continuous bilinear finite element discretizations for the conductivity matrix exhibit oscillatory behavior of the energy in the long-time regime and fail to preserve energy decay \cite{astuto2023finite}.